 By the way, it would be more useful for smaller websites or web applications.

 Try these add-ons to reduce manual testing efforts: Selenium IDE Firefox Add-ons

 Now, it’s time to read some contrary arguments that discourage using Selenium for load testing.

 Here the author agrees to the fact that we could use Selenium to test load.
-But he emphasizes that it’s not a tool designed for load testing.
+However, he emphasizes that it’s not a tool designed for load testing.
 And it could be expensive to go with it.

-Since most of us use Selenium for test automation, so it’s valid to ask why should we not use it for load testing.
+Since most of us use Selenium for test automation, it’s valid to ask why should we not use it for load testing.
 Hence, we tried to address this issue at length and brought in different views.

 For us, it’s time to say Bye.
-Keep looking till you find the solution which is right for you.
+Keep looking till you find the solution that is right for you.
 Also, if this post on Selenium for load testing was able to help, then don’t mind sharing it with others.